-But getting back to full strength.
+How’s getting back to full strength going?

-I’ve been rolling about.
 I’ve been so busy but about a month ago I fucked my toe up too.
-I was laying on my sofa and was getting up to go to the beach.
-I got off the sofa and just kicked my toe straight into the leg of a chair.
+I was laying on my sofa and got up to go to the beach.
+I just kicked my toe straight into the leg of a chair.
 It was really bad, I think I broke the toe because it was completely blue and swollen.
 That was four or five weeks ago.
 If you break your toe you can’t do anything about it, it just has to self heal.

-How have Covid 19 measures affected you personally living out there?
+How have Covid-19 measures affected you personally living out there?

 Instead we have full on power, capitalism going out of control.
-It’s not a nice direction where our planet is heading and I think every human on this planet right now is feeling quite anxious about the situation.
+It’s not a nice direction where our planet is heading and I think every human is feeling quite anxious about the situation.
 It’s a sad place right now.
-I hope we get a new president in America, I doubt they will do much but I hope somewhere on the planet, some part of the world starts pushing in another direction.
+I hope America get a new president in America.
+I doubt they will do much but I hope somewhere on the planet, some part of the world starts pushing in another direction.

 I hope so too.
 How has the lockdown affected Polar?

-I was a little bit stressed there for a minute when shit started to be shut down and no-one really knew where we were heading.
-Right now things are opening up again, the wheels have go to keep spinning.
+I was a little stressed there for a minute when shit started to be shut down and no-one really knew where we were heading.
+Right now, things are opening up again, the wheels have go to keep spinning.
 I’m not the person who is going to stress over it.

-Polar Notebook Hood with a Dane Brady Out Of Service board
+the Polar ‘Notebook’ hood alongside a Dane Brady ‘Out Of Service’ board

 All year, we’re talking about graphics and ideas.
-Sometimes the rider will come up with some artwork or the rider has a friend, Nick Boserio’s wife is doing some stuff for instance.
-I just try to collect the materials from everyone and talking with the riders and listening.
-Most of the time they don’t have any clear ideas, sometimes they do and if not I’m just trying to put stuff together from the archives, moving stuff around.
+Sometimes the rider will come up with some artwork or the rider has a friend.
+Nick Boserio’s wife is doing some stuff, for instance.
+I try to collect the materials from everyone, talking with the riders and listening.
+Most of the time, they don’t have clear ideas, sometimes they do and if not I’m just trying to put stuff together from the archives.

 Working in bursts.

-Sometimes we do though, sometimes we do specific things where a rider says “ want to have an old school graphic”.
-Like Hjalte’s beast mode board with the skull and fire and stuff.
-Then I’ll try to find an artist who can do that kind of style.
-I have a lot of ideas, like I would love to have a certain style for a rider but it’s hard to find someone to execute it and read your mind.
+Sometimes we do specific things.
+A rider says “I want to have an old school graphic” – Hjalte’s ‘Beast Mode’ board with the skull and fire.
+I’ll try to find an artist who can do that kind of style.
+I have a lot of ideas, I would love to have a certain style for a rider but it’s hard to find someone to execute it and read your mind.
 This is my vision, you explain it and someone else draws your vision.

-Now it became like a cult, it’s almost like it’s own brand.
-People are addicted to them, they’re asking me every day, when are there new colourways?
+Now, it’s become like a cult.
+It’s almost like it’s own brand.
+People are addicted to them, asking me every day, “When are there new colourways?
 When are you re-releasing these?”
-They are great pants but the demand for them is insane which is cool, I think it’s amazing.
+They are great pants but the demand for them is insane which is cool.
+I think it’s amazing.